saultcollege-csd215/saultcollege-csd215-aws-project-25f-aws-deployment-project/README.md

      >
      >  Also note that in a production environment, you would only need to store the access key ID and secret access key.
 Session tokens are ONLY required for temporary credentials like those provided by AWS Academy Learner Labs.
 3. In `.github/workflows/lambda.yml`...
-   1. Trigger the workflow on
+   1. Trigger the workflow on manual workflow dispatch
-      - Completion of the "Test" workflow
-      - Manual workflow dispatch
-   2. Set up a job that
+   2. Set up a job that runs on Ubuntu latest
-      - Only runs if the "Test" workflow succeeded
-      - Runs on Ubuntu latest
    3. Add the following steps to the job:
-      1. Checkout the repository code
+      1. Checkout the LAB BRANCH of your repository code
-      2. Configure AWS credentials using the GitHub Secrets you created earlier
+      2. Using the "Configure AWS Credentials" action, set your AWS region, access key, secret access key, and session token using the GitHub Secrets you created earlier
-      3. Set the permissions for the `resources/deploy_lambda.sh` script to be executable
+      3. Run a `chmod` command to set the permissions for the `resources/deploy_lambda.sh` script to be executable
       3. Run the `resources/deploy_lambda.sh` script to deploy the Lambda function.
+   4. Add a final step to `.github/workflows/test.yml`...
+      1. Use the "Workflow Dispatch" action by `benc-uk` to dispatch your `lambda.yml` workflow
 4. Commit and push your yml file to the repository.
 5. In a web browser, navigate to the "Actions" tab of your GitHub repository and verify that the Lambda deployment workflow runs successfully on your push.